Júlio Castro Caldas: Legal career

 Castro Caldas was born on 19 November 1943, and raised in Arcos de Valdevez.
 He graduated from the Faculty of Law of the University of Lisbon, and cofounded the CLA law firm alongside Correia Lopes and Mendes de Almeida.
 Castro Caldas was a founding member of the Association for Economic and Social Development, as well as the Portuguese Society of Arbitration.
 He led the Portuguese Bar Association as president from 1993 to 1999, serving two terms.

 Political career

-Castro Caldas was elected to the Assembly of the Republic from Viana do Castelo District in 1980 and served until 1983, as a member of the Social Democratic Party.
+Castro Caldas was elected to the Assembly of the Republic from Viana do Castelo in 1980 and served until 1983, as a member of the Social Democratic Party.
 He then served as Minister of National Defence between 1999 and 2001.
 In November 2001, he began serving on the Superior Council of the Public Prosecution Service.
 Castro Caldas stepped down from the position in 2012.
 He died on 4 January 2020, aged 76, after seeking medical treatment for a stroke at the CUF Infante Santo Hospital in Lisbon.